-NEW Whitepaper: Fiber Laser Piercing Enhances Cutting Productivity
+NEW Whitepaper: Fiber Laser Pierce Detection Capability, Enhances Cutting Productivity.

 In our latest whitepaper, Dr. Mark Richmond (Product Manager, CW Lasers) explains how our portfolio of CW Lasers can enhancing our customers cutting productivity via the effective use of the inbuilt piercing software.